WNPE

-WNPE (102.7 FM) is a public radio station, providing programming from The Public's Radio (formerly known as Rhode Island Public Radio) to southern Rhode Island from its transmitter at Narragansett Pier.
+WNPE (102.7 FM) is a public radio station, providing programming from Ocean State Media to southern Rhode Island from its transmitter at Narragansett Pier.
 It was the first FM transmitter in the network.
 Prior to operating noncommercially, the 102.7 facility was a commercial radio station from its sign-on in 1990 to 2007.

 History

 As a commercial radio station

 On July 15, 1990, WPJB signed on.
 Reviving a historic call sign that had been abandoned at 105.1 FM in Providence when it became WWLI in 1985, WPJB broadcast an adult contemporary format and was owned and operated by Full Power Radio of Narragansett, Inc.

 Full Power Radio of Narragansett sold WPJB to Back Bay Broadcasters for $1.05 million in 1997; the station became a simulcast of Back Bay's rhythmic CHR outlet WWKX "Kix 106" and changed its call letters to WAKX to reflect the new programming.
 Back Bay became AAA Entertainment in 1999; the two companies were commonly owned.

 WWKX-WAKX added Howard Stern to its program lineup in 1998.
 The stations carried Stern through the end of his terrestrial radio run, though, alongside some other Citadel stations, "Hot 106" began cutting his show short because Stern was excessively promoting his soon-to-be-new home at Sirius Satellite Radio.

 Citadel Broadcasting acquired WWKX, WAKX, and a station in Montauk, New York, from AAA Entertainment for $16.5 million in 2003; the sale of WAKX was not finished until 2005.
 Citadel immediately optioned WAKX, along with WKKB in Middletown, to Davidson Media Group in a $7.5 million sale, breaking the simulcast.
 By 2007, WAKX was running a smooth jazz format, leased out to Craig Rapoza.